OT practitioners spend lots of time on documentation.

 Visits used this year: 0

-Patient is right-handed male software engineer who states he had a severe increase in pain and tingling in right hand, which led to right carpal tunnel release surgery 11/30/18.
-He presents to OT with complaints of pain and residual stiffness while performing typing movements, stating “I’m supposed to go back to work in three weeks and I don’t know how I will be able to function with this pain.”
+Patient is a right-handed male software engineer who states he had a severe increase in pain and tingling in his right hand, which led to right carpal tunnel release surgery 11/30/18.
+He presents to OT with complaints of pain and residual stiffness while performing typing movements, stating “I’m supposed to go back to work in three weeks, and I don’t know how I will be able to function with this pain.”

 Post surgery, patient complains of 2/10 pain at rest and 7/10 shooting pain at palmar region extending to second and third digits of right hand when working at his computer for extended periods of time, as well as doing basic household chores that involve carrying heavy objects, like laundry and groceries.
 The numbness and tingling he was feeling prior to surgery has resolved dramatically.